trcrsired/Portable-Cpp-Guideline/README.md

 Update:
 std::array is NOT freestanding in C++23.
 It may be freestanding in future C++ standards.

-### Avoid all C++ containers, iterators, algorithms, allocators

-None of the C++ Containers, Iterators, Algorithms, and Allocators are freestanding, and they won't be freestanding soon due to deeply complex designs interacting with heap and exception handling.
-(We will explain why in the next few chapters.)

-By C++ Core Guideline or "modern" C++ books, ```std::vector``` should be the default container.
-However,        ```<vector>``` is not freestanding.
-Including them creates a portability issue.
-Allocators are not freestanding either, and even ```std::allocator``` is freestanding (which it cannot due to interacting with exceptions), the vector itself will throw ```std::logic_error``` in methods like ```push_back()```.
-Disabling Exceptions handling will not remove the dependencies to exceptions which still cause either linkage errors or binary bloat issues.
+### Consider Freestanding Alternatives to C++ Containers, Iterators, Algorithms, and Allocators

+To achieve maximum portability, it is recommended to avoid all C++ containers, iterators, algorithms, and allocators.
+These components are not freestanding and have complex designs that interact with heap and exception handling, creating portability issues when included.
+Despite being promoted as the default container in "modern" C++ books and the C++ Core Guidelines, std::vector is not freestanding, and including it can cause portability issues.
+Additionally, allocators are not freestanding, and even std::allocator cannot be considered freestanding due to its interaction with exceptions.
+If exceptions are disabled, dependencies to exceptions remain, causing linkage errors or binary bloat issues.

 ```cpp
 /// WRONG!!! <vector> is not freestanding